-An asymptotic version of the Hajnal-Szemer\'{e}di theorem for general graph $H$ was first proven by Alon and Yuster~\cite{alon1996h}.
-They showed that if $n$ is divisible by $v(H)$, then $\delta(n, H) \leq \left( 1 - \frac{1}{\chi(H)}\right)n + o(n)$, where $\chi(H)$ is a chromatic number of $H.$ Koml\'{o}s, S\'{a}rk\"{o}zy, and Szemer\'{e}di~\cite{komlos2001proof} improved the $o(n)$ term in Alon-Yuster theorem to some constant $C = C(H)$, which settled the conjecture of Alon and Yuster~\cite{alon1996h}.
-Another direction for an asymptotic extension of Hajnal-Szemer\'{e}di theorem was proven by Koml\'{o}s~\cite{komlos2000tiling}.
-Koml\'{o}s showed that for any $\gamma > 0$, there exists $n_0 = n_0(\gamma, H)$ such that if $n \geq n_0$, then for any $n$-vertex graph $G$ whose minimum degree is at least $\left(1 - \frac{1}{\chi_{cr}(H)} \right)n$ contains an $H$-tiling which covers at least $(1 - \gamma)n$ vertices of $G.$ Here, $\chi_{cr}(H)$ denotes the critical chromatic number of $H$, which is defined as $\chi_{cr}(H) = \frac{(\chi(H) - 1)v(H)}{v(H) - \sigma(H)}$, where $\sigma(H)$ is the minimum possible size of color class in the coloring of $H$ with $\chi(H)$ colors.
-Koml\'{o}s~\cite{komlos2000tiling} conjectured that the number of uncovered vertices can be reduced to a constant and this conjecture was confirmed by Shokoufandeh and Zhao~\cite{shokoufandeh2003proof}.
+An asymptotic version of the Hajnal-Szemerédi theorem for a general graph $H$ was first proven by Alon and Yuster~\cite{alon1996h}.
+They showed that if $n$ is divisible by $v(H)$, then $\delta(n, H) \leq \left( 1 - \frac{1}{\chi(H)}\right)n + o(n)$, where $\chi(H)$ is the chromatic number of $H$.
+Komlós, Sárkőzy, and Szemerédi~\cite{komlos2001proof} improved the $o(n)$ term in the Alon-Yuster theorem to some constant $C = C(H)$, which settled the conjecture of Alon and Yuster~\cite{alon1996h}.
+Another direction for an asymptotic extension of the Hajnal-Szemerédi theorem was proven by Komlós~\cite{komlos2000tiling}.
+Komlós showed that for any $\gamma > 0$, there exists $n_0 = n_0(\gamma, H)$ such that if $n \geq n_0$, then any $n$-vertex graph $G$ whose minimum degree is at least $\left(1 - \frac{1}{\chi_{cr}(H)} \right)n$ contains an $H$-tiling that covers at least $(1 - \gamma)n$ vertices of $G$.
+Here, $\chi_{cr}(H)$ denotes the \emph{critical chromatic number} of $H$, which is defined as $\chi_{cr}(H) = \frac{(\chi(H) - 1)v(H)}{v(H) - \sigma(H)}$, where $\sigma(H)$ is the minimum possible size of a color class among all colorings of $H$ with $\chi(H)$ colors.
+Komlós~\cite{komlos2000tiling} conjectured that the number of uncovered vertices can be reduced to a constant, and this conjecture was confirmed by Shokoufandeh and Zhao~\cite{shokoufandeh2003proof}.
 More precisely, the following holds.

 \begin{theorem}[Shokoufandeh and Zhao~\cite{shokoufandeh2003proof}] Let $H$ be a graph.
-Then there exists a constant $C = C(H)$, which only depends on $H$ such that any graph $G$ on $n$-vertices with minimum degree at least $\left(1 - \frac{1}{\chi_{cr}(H)} \right)n$ contains a $H$-tiling which covers all but at most $C$ vertices of $G.$ \end{theorem}
+Then there exists a constant $C = C(H)$, which only depends on $H$, such that any graph $G$ on $n$ vertices with a minimum degree of at least $\left(1 - \frac{1}{\chi_{cr}(H)} \right)n$ contains an $H$-tiling that covers all but at most $C$ vertices of $G$. \end{theorem}